top of page

 It does not expose a destination.

-3. The system returns a binary verdict.
+The result is a binary verdict.

 Identity is determined by controlled resolution, not by interpreting the image.